HOME>WESTERN PA>WESTMORELAND COALFIELD>BOVARD

 BOVARD, PA (CROW'S NEST MINE)

-Bovard, Pa. is a patch just outside of Greensburg.
+Bovard, Pa. is a former coal company town just outside of Greensburg.
 It was built in 1910 by the Keystone Coal and Coke Co. for

 the families that worked in the Crows Nest mine.
 Bovard is named for an official with the coal company: Harry F. Bovard.
 Keystone operated Crows Nest Mine